 16. The Police Station is on Avenida Ferroviaria between Arce and Bolivar.

 17. I seriously recommend travel insurance if you're planning to take an Uyuni trip.
-I never used to but now here's why and sadly here's why too.
+I never used to but now here's why.

 You can take an inter-departmental bus line from Potosí, Oruro or La Paz.
 Although there is a train station.
 See train info below.
 Uyuni also has a tiny non-commercial airport, but it is not used for tours.